For my great-grandson Heath’s 3rd birthday, I made him this quilt made from construction machine panels.

 At the time I didn’t realize that she had actually given me two panels.

-When I got it home and had a look at it, not realizing that I had 2 panes, I set about working out how I was going to tackle this.
+When I got it home and had a look at it, not realizing that I had 2 panels, I set about working out how I was going to tackle this.
 I kept thinking it was an odd-shaped pane,l as it was too wide and too short and it was from that point of view that I made the quilt.

 This ‘Construction’ panel was designed by Nancy J. Smith and Lynda S.Milligan for Alvin Inc.